 Utilize a Family Tree Research Extract sheet when you are searching records or documents that can not be copied or scanned.
 This also works well for deeds, which are time consuming to reread.

 Copy any records you want to take with you on research trips.
 Leave all originals at home.
 Carry a portable flash drive with you to save computer files on if you have access, then print the documents and add them to your binder.
+Or, if you opted to store the files on the drive, you could print them off from anywhere as long as you have internet access.
 Also consider carrying a digital camera to photograph books and documents that can not be photocopied, but always ask permission first.

 - Use archival-quality sheet protectors when adding original family documents or photographs to your family research binders.